shruubsspoons/ferrit-instances/README.md

 ENVIRONMENT

     USER_AGENT
         Sets the User-Agent that curl will use when making the GET to each website.
+By default, this script will tell curl to set its User-Agent string to "ferrit-instance-updater/0.1".

     I2P_HTTP_PROXY
         HTTP proxy for connecting to the I2P network.
 This is required in order to connect to instances on I2P.
 If -I is provided, the value in this variable is ignored.
 ```

 ### Prerequisites